Temple of Claudius: Location and design

 The area occupied by the Temple is approximately bounded by the present roads of Via Claudia, Viale del Parco del Celio and the Clivus Scauri.
-The temple stood on a great rectangular platform (180 x 200 meters), supported by powerful retaining walls of 15 metres or more, that are still partly visible.
+The temple stood on a great rectangular platform measuring 180 x 200 m, supported by powerful retaining walls of 15 m or more, that are still partly visible.
 The actual temple was constructed on a podium 20 steps above the surrounding platform.

 The entrance to the courtyard was from the south, through a monumental central entrance with an imposing stairway, oriented towards the Palatine Hill.

-The design of the Temple is partially known from 7 fragments of the Forma Urbis and a Renaissance drawing of another, now lost fragment, in the Vatican Library.
+The design of the Temple is partially known from seven fragments of the Forma Urbis and a Renaissance drawing of another, now lost fragment, in the Vatican Library.
 Together they depict a temple with a prostyle hexastyle porch (a projecting porch with six columns) on the west side of the building.
 It was surrounded by a large garden composed of parallel rows of shrubs.
 Although not depicted on the Forma Urbis, the temple and gardens were likely encircled on all four sides by a portico (a Porticus Claudia is mentioned by the poet Martial).